carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

    Please make sure your builder name and its builddir are unique through the file.

-   It is possible to whitelist email addresses to unconditionally receive notifications on build failure; for this you'll need to add an ``InformativeMailNotifier`` to ``buildbot/osuosl/master/config/status.py``.
+   It is possible to allow email addresses to unconditionally receive notifications on build failure; for this you'll need to add an ``InformativeMailNotifier`` to ``buildbot/osuosl/master/config/status.py``.
    This is particularly useful for the staging buildmaster which is silent